 If you create online courses, build a list.

 Do you understand what I am saying here?
 Build a list!

-When people subscribe to your list, they are saying they are interested in you and what you have to say or sell.
+When people subscribe to your list, they say they are interested in you and what you have to say or sell.
 These people will be your biggest fans--and best customers.

 You may already have an email marketing tool that you love.
-I have tried several, and I like AWeber.
+I have tried several, and I like AWeber best.
 It is easy to use, and delivery is fast.

 You might also enjoy our review of Groove CRM, a way to manage your online business through one platform.